 Learn More About Chase Freedom:

-- 0% intro rate is better for purchases than transfers.
-The Chase Freedom Card offers 0% introductory interest rates for 15 months on new purchases and balance transfers.
+- 0% intro rate for purchases.
+The Chase Freedom Card offers 0% introductory interest rates for 15 months on new purchases.
 It’s a good deal if you’re planning a big-ticket purchase that will take months to pay off.
-But a balance-transfer fee (3% during the first 60 days of account opening) spoils the party for people with existing debt.

 Foreign transaction fee

-The Chase Freedom Card’s foreign transaction fee is equal to 3% of each transaction in U.S. dollars.
+The Chase Freedom Card’s foreign transaction fee is equal to 3%.
 That means purchases processed internationally – whether you’re in the U.S. or abroad – will cost you extra.

 The phone number for Chase Freedom customer service is 800-935-9935.